-Punch proof, printed on India paper

-Inca courier - el chasqui Indian

 Postmen on horses were till 1800s the quickest way to send mail.
 Private post traffic required in many cases licence from the government.
+All these communications suffered the drawback that they could only pass a single bit of information or message.

-■ Set-off print; reversed print on another sheet post courier on Cavallini (Kingdom of Sardinia, Torino - 04.08.1819) Pre-paid tax cancel (15c - short distance) on paper that allows pass through private post (e) ▶
+■ Set-off print; reversed print on another sheet post courier on horse Cavallini (Kingdom of Sardinia, Torino - 04.08.1819) Pre-paid tax cancel (15c - short distance) on paper that allows pass through private post (e) ▶